 You can also call the appointment center to schedule, change or cancel an appointment or ask questions.

 Domestic (family) violence is a learned pattern of behaviors used by one person to control the other partner in the relationship.
 Control can be achieved by using physical, sexual or emotional abuse; threats and intimidation; economic control; social isolation; and the use of children or role privilege.
 The partners may be dating, married, separated, divorced or in a same sex relationship.
 Family violence may also involve children and elders and other vulnerable adults.

 Increasing visibility and awareness helps find a solution to the problem.
-Just as many of us were first embarrassed or judgmental about the medical dilemma of AIDS, we couldn't really work on a comprehensive approach to the problem, without first openly admitting it existed.
 Raising awareness bears a need to openly talk about these and similar health issues.
 Awareness in turn, moves us toward positive action and tremendous outcomes.